 Lonely Planet review

-Our independent authors have visited Marsam Hotel and selected this as one of our recommended hotels in Nile Valley: Luxor.
+Our independent authors have visited Marsam Hotel and selected this as one of our recommended historic hotels in Luxor.

 Colossi of Memnon

 The two faceless Colossi of Memnon, originally representing Pharaoh Amenhotep III and rising majestically about 18m from the plain, are...